ChenLiu-1996/CitationMap/README.md

     ```

 ## Debug
-1. `scholarly._proxy_generator.MaxTriesExceededException`
+1. `scholarly._proxy_generator.MaxTriesExceededException` or `[WARNING!]
+Blocked by CAPTCHA or robot check`

-    - From my experience, this is a good indicator that your IP address is blocked by Google Scholar due to excessive or frequent crawling (using the `scholarly` package).
+    - From my experience, both are good indicators that your IP address is blocked by Google Scholar due to excessive crawling (using the `scholarly` package).
     - One hot fix I found was to hop on a University VPN and run again.
 I typically experience this error after running the tool twice, and I need to disconnect and reconnect my VPN to "unblock" myself.
-    - In case this does not help, you can try to reduce the number of processes (e.g., setting `num_processes_major=1`).
+    - In case this does not help, you can try to change IP adress and reduce the number of processes (e.g., setting `num_processes=1`).

 ## Changelog

+### Version 3.7
+I updated the logic for webscraping and avoided using `scholarly.citeby()` which is the biggest trigger of blacklisting from Google Scholar.

+**Now we should be able to handle users with more citations than before.
+I tested on a profile with 400 citations without running into any issue.**

 ### Version 3.0
 I realized a problem with how I used `geopy.geocoders`.
-A majority of the authors' self-entered affiliations are not successfully found in the system and hence are not converted to geographic coordinates on the world map.
-For example, the string "Yale University" is a much better entry than "Assistant Professor at Yale University".
+A majority of the authors' self-entered affiliations include details that are irrelevant to the affiliation itself.
+Therefore, they are not successfully found in the system and hence are not converted to geographic coordinates on the world map.

+For example, we would want the substring "Yale University" from the string "Assistant Professor at Yale University".

-I applied a simple fix with some rule-based language processing.
+I applied a simple fix with some rule-based natural language processing.
 This helps us identify many missing citing locations.

+**Please raise an issue or submit a pull request if you have some good idea to better process the affiliation string.
+Note that currently I am not considering any paid service or tools that pose extra burden on the users, such as GPT API.**

 ### Version 2.0
 I finally managed to **drastically speed up** the process using multiprocessing, in a way that avoids being blocked by Google Scholar.